antrea-io/antrea/docs/antrea-network-policy.md

 A ClusterGroup (CG) CRD is a specification of how workloads are grouped together.
-It allows admins to group Pods using traditional label selectors, which can then be referenced in ACNP in place of stand alone `podSelector` and/or `namespaceSelector`.
+It allows admins to group Pods using traditional label selectors, which can then be referenced in ACNP in place of stand-alone `podSelector` and/or `namespaceSelector`.
 ClusterGroups allow admins to separate the concern of grouping of workloads from the security aspect of Antrea-native policies.
 It adds another level of indirection allowing users to update group membership